from domestic violence, sexual violence, human trafficking and harmful practices.

 By investing in women leaders who strengthen the design and implementation of legal frameworks, provide services to victims and change attitudes and behaviors about gender-based violence, we are chipping away at the greatest unfinished business of our time: ending violence against women around the world.

 Voices Against Violence: The Gender-Based Violence Global Initiative is a public-private partnership led by Vital Voices and funded with support from the State Department and the Avon Foundation.
-The program, led by a Consortium including Vital Voices, Promundo, IOM and Global Fund for Women, is designed to ensure that victims and survivors of gender-based violence (GBV) and harmful traditional practices around the world have better access to services, protection and the justice they deserve.
+The program, led by a Consortium including Vital Voices, Promundo, CARE and Global Fund for Women, is designed to ensure that victims and survivors of gender-based violence (GBV) and harmful practices around the world have better access to services, protection and the justice they deserve.

 The Initiative implements comprehensive activities to address the following objectives:

-In an effort to support increased access to resource for survivors, the Initiative provides urgent assistance to support survivors of extreme forms of GBV and harmful traditional practices.
+In an effort to support increased access to resource for survivors, the Initiative provides urgent assistance to support survivors of extreme forms of GBV and harmful practices.
 Survivors may receive short-term assistance to support immediate, short-term needs in the aftermath of violence.

 Specialized trainings for law enforcement and justice system actors around victim protection laws are a key strategy related to improving protections for survivors of GBV.
 Vital Voices implements multi-disciplinary trainings called Justice Institutes that aim to do just that, while also promoting offender accountability.
 These trainings are offered in various regions globally and focus on a holistic response to GBV.